 What Is Spatchcocking?

-Spatchcocking your bird—that is, cutting out the backbone and laying it flat—solve all of these problems, and some.
+Spatchcocking your bird—that is, cutting out the backbone and laying it flat—solves all of these problems, and then some.
 The basics for butterflying a turkey couldn't be simpler.

 What sort of advantages does it offer?
 Well, glad you asked.